Grain Harvest Management Scheme

 - Oilseeds that are canola, sunflowers, monola or safflower

 - Pulses that are chickpeas, faba beans, lupins, mung beans, field peas, soybeans, vetch, or lentils.

 There is no enrolment process or administration fee for eligible heavy vehicles to operate under the GHMS.
-All eligible heavy vehicles operating under the GHMS must carry a copy of the New South Wales Class 3 GHMS Mass Exemption (Notice) 2021 (GHMS Notice) in the vehicle, and comply with the conditions of the GHMS Notice, approved participating council areas and approved routes for that vehicle type.
+All eligible heavy vehicles operating under the GHMS New South Wales Class 3 GHMS Mass Exemption (Notice) 2022 (GHMS Notice) must comply with the conditions of the GHMS Notice, approved participating council areas and approved routes for that vehicle type.
 Please refer to the GHMS map and approved routes.

 To support delivery to a participating grain receiver operators should know their truck code and mass limit from the list of eligible heavy vehicles.